ppy/osu-wiki/news/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/taiko/viden.jpg)](http://osu.ppy.sh/beatmapsets/708312)

-After well over a year, [Nwolf](https://osu.ppy.sh/users/1910766) makes his way back to the spotlights with another onoken map, this time a mapset of Viden, which was also featured in this year's TWC as a HD pick in Round of 16.
+After well over a year, [Nwolf](https://osu.ppy.sh/users/1910766) makes his way back to the spotlights with another onoken map, this time a mapset of Viden, which was also featured in this year's TWC as a Hidden pick in Round of 16.
 Each difficulty of the set leans towards the challenging side, being quite dense in the lower difficulties with a few unusual pattern choices while following the song nicely, making for a very intuitive and natural experience.

-The Inner Oni however puts the icing on the cake: interesting use of scroll speed changes and uncommon patterns introduced early on in the map, leading to Kiais going ham.
+The Inner Oni however puts the icing on the cake: interesting use of SV changes and uncommon patterns introduced early on in the map, leading to Kiais going ham.
 Packed with a lot of odd patterns and a few variable snaps, this difficulty tests your off-hand streaming skill; and be warned, each difficulty gets even harder at the end of the song!

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/taiko/basstest.jpg)](http://osu.ppy.sh/beatmapsets/666764)

 Coming through with their first ranked map right into the Spotlights, [Ak1o](https://osu.ppy.sh/users/1600041) brings us a fun mapset with BassTest!
-This short low BPM map features rather technical patterns on the TEST difficulty, including 1/6 and even 1/8 mixed into 1/4 streams, flowing extremely well across the map and making for a great experience!
+This short low BPM map features rather technical patterns on the TEST difficulty, including 1/6 and even 1/8 mixed into 1/4 streams, flowing quite well and being really satisfying to play.

 If you aren't ready for the patterns in TEST yet, the lower difficulties will certainly keep you entertained too, with an Oni difficulty that features 1/6 snaps, and a generally well-formed spread challenging players with complicated snaps for each respective difficulty.